bknowles/zero-to-cloud/slides/lessons/01_slide.md

 1. Location & Localization vs. Culturation & Distance
 1. If You Don't Have the Proof, "It" Doesn't Exist

-.notes: 30 seconds -- talk about the need to get the documentation in writing when the times are good, and to get the audio recording of the one-on-one meeting at the time of the first meeting, otherwise whatever is said verbally won't hold any weight in the future.
+.notes 30 seconds -- talk about the need to get the documentation in writing when the times are good, and to get the audio recording of the one-on-one meeting at the time of the first meeting, otherwise whatever is said verbally won't hold any weight in the future.
 You need to take a